ChalmersGU-data-structure-courses/general-course-information/chalmers-gitlab.md

 <p align="center"><img src="img/create-tag.png"></p>

+For LP1 2026, adding any tag will run the automatic tests and create an issue (found under work items in the gitlab webpage).

+NOTE: THE INFORMATION BELOW DOES NOT APPLY TO LP1 2026!

 The name of a **submission tag** must start with one of the following:
 * `status-update` (for a status update),
 * `submission` (make sure to spell correctly).